aman-dev-maker/aman-dev-maker/README.md

 ## 🧠 About Me

-I'm a **Data Scientist & ML Engineer** passionate about building intelligent systems that solve real-world problems.
-I believe collaboration is the heartbeat of great science — if you're working on something impactful, let's talk.
+I'm a **CS Student** passionate about Data Science & Machine Learning — learning every day and building projects that matter.
+I believe collaboration is how you grow fastest — if you're working on something interesting, let's connect!

+- 📚 Currently studying and diving deep into **Machine Learning & Data Science**
-- 🔬 Currently exploring **machine learning for genomics & healthcare**
+- 🔬 Exploring **ML for genomics & healthcare** through open science projects
-- 🤝 Open to **collaborating on ML research, data pipelines, and open science**
+- 🤝 Open to **collaborating on ML projects, research, and open datasets**
-- 📊 I love turning messy, complex data into clean, actionable insight
+- 📊 Love turning raw, messy data into clean, actionable insight
-- 🌍 Interested in AI for social good — health, climate, equity
+- 🌱 Always learning — currently focused on **Python, ML workflows & bioinformatics**
-- 💬 Ask me about **Python, ML workflows, data visualization, or bioinformatics**
+- 💬 Ask me about **Python, Jupyter, data visualization, or anything ML**

 ---